status-im/pm/notes/meeting14.md

 Anna - released hot fix last week mainly to "cancel" a pinned mail server (and opt back into automated selection).
 Also added changes to the bottom navigation in mobile - always visible now.

-Pedro - we're moving from our ad hoc build system where we download all dependencies we need into next package manager system.
-This has been on for 3-4 weeks now, we're in final stages before merging to develop.
+Pedro - we're moving from our ad-hoc build system where we download all dependencies we need to the Nix package manager system.
+This has been ongoing for 3-4 weeks now, we're in final stages before merging to develop.
 Testing soon.
 Last remaining items are fixes for Linux and Ubuntu 18.
-No impact on your existing environment, please to test.
+No impact on your existing environment, please test.
 External developers are finding it easier to build.

 Jacek - do you still like nix?